walexy/zoomguy-copy-01/src/pages/index.md

       - author: Well-known International Nonprofit
         avatar: images/review2.jpg
-        content: We were terrified to plan our first virtual international conference, but he Zoom Squad has come to our rescue, helping with plenary sessions, elected officials, and breakout rooms.
+        content: We were terrified to plan our first virtual international conference, but the Meeting Squad has come to our rescue, helping with plenary sessions, elected officials, and breakout rooms.
 They have been a God-send.
       - author: Local Arts-related Nonprofit
         avatar: images/review3.jpg
         content: Our organization faced certain bankruptcy without our annual fundraiser.
-The Zoom Squad somehow created a live auction that raised
-          $50,000 for our cause!
+The Meeting Squad somehow created a live auction that raised $50,000 for our cause!
   - type: section_cta
     title: This is the New Normal
     section_id: call-to-action